lmorg/murex/docs/events/oncommandcompletion.md

 This is the name you specified when defining the event.

-### Command
+### Interrupt/Command

-Name of command executed prior to this event being triggered
+Name of command executed prior to this event being triggered.

-### Operation
+### Interrupt/Parameters

-The commandline parameters of the aforementioned command
+The command line parameters of the aforementioned command.

+This will be an array of strings, like `@ARGV`.

-### Stdout
+### Interrupt/Stdout

 This is the name of the Murex named pipe which contains a copy of the STDOUT from the command which executed prior to this event.